 Right now I am working at Datafy.
 I work on the backend and data-management team helping to design and create efficient data-analytic tools using large and complex datasets.
 I use Node.js, React, and SQL for the bulk of my work.

 Promptly is a unique photo-sharing app that each day has a different prompt to inspire users to be creative and have a different experience.
-This app is currently in production and expected to release by end of year 2023.
+Now available on both iOS and Android.

 Tunl is an AI model I am creating with an emphasis on benefiting education.
 Tunl is capable of things such as test generation and grading and creating study tools for students.